Trump contradicts Pompeo in bid to downplay massive hack of U.S. government, Russia’s role

 Microsoft, a major software and cloud provider, alerted several federal agencies last weekend to the fact that they were breached, its president Brad Smith told The Washington Post in an interview this week.

-Smith said so far the company has notified a little more than 40 customers who were breached, and that 80 percent of them were in the United States.
+Smith said so far the company has notified a little more than 40 customers who were breached, and that 80% of them were in the United States.
 The others were in Canada, Mexico, Belgium, Spain, Britain, Israel and the United Arab Emirates.

 Britain so far has seen only a small number of victims, all in the private sector.